The Denney Edition: Celebrating an icon of 20th century style

 Discover the world of Anthony Denney: a fashion photographer, interior designer, art connoisseur and style icon who exerted enormous influence on post-war Britain.

-The Denney Edition, celebrating the life and work of Anthony Denney (1913-90) is now open at Rainham Hall Denney lived at the Hall between 1964 and 1969 and is one of the building's most intriguing former residents.
+The Denney Edition, celebrating the life and work of Anthony Denney (1913-90) reopens at Rainham Hall on Saturday 1 February 2020.
+Denney lived at the Hall between 1964 and 1969 and is one of the building's most intriguing former residents.

 In partnership with creative company The Decorators and a host of designers and local craftspeople, the Hall has been transformed into a ‘living magazine’ to showcase Denney’s life and work.